merchanttech/conduct/security/README.md

 When a message comes in, post the exchange to a new [ActiveCollab](https://activecollab.com) task called `security` inside the relevant project and keep the thread updated with new messages as they appear.

-Further discussion of security takes place in the `#security` channel in Slack.